lavague-ai/LaVague/docs/docs/lavague-qa/quicktour.md

 ### How it works

-1. Write test scenarios in natural lanaguage using Gherkin.
+1. Write test scenarios in natural language using Gherkin.
 2. Run LaVague QA to automatically generate the corresponding Pytest code.
 3. Execute tests or regenerate them as your website evolves.